Laser hair removal and transitioning

 For transfeminine people, using estrogen as a method of hormone replacement therapy can slow down hair growth on the face and body, but it will not completely eliminate hair follicles that already produce hair in those areas.

-No matter where someone is in their transition and what areas they are looking to target, the great thing about laser hair removal is that the process is actually quite conducive to the transitioning process.
-It requires about 6-8 treatments spaced 4-6 weeks apart.
-You can shave in between treatments so there’s never a need to grow the hair out.
+No matter where in your transition or what areas you’re looking to target, laser hair removal is a great option for a smooth journey toward fuzz-free living.
+It requires about 6-8 treatments spaced 6-8 weeks apart.
+You can shave in between treatments so there’s never a need to grow the hair out before your next treatment.
 With laser hair removal, you can be confident that your journey to a fuzz-free life will be a smooth one.

 Book your complimentary consultation & skin analysis today!